Brillouin

 Spectroscopy?

-All-optical brillouin spectroscopy is a non-contact and label-free technique used to explore the mechanical properties of materials at microscopic scales.
+All-optical Brillouin spectroscopy is a non-contact and label-free technique used to explore the mechanical properties of materials at microscopic scales.

-In Brillouin spectroscopy, light exchanges energy with acoustic phonons of materials so that a small portion of the scattered light undergoes tiny frequency shifts, resulting in a Stokes and an anti-Stokes Brillouin peak.
-By measuring the frequency shift and linewidth of the Brillouin peaks, one can determine the intrinsic elastic moduli of the material analyzed, providing fundamental information about the material stiffness and viscosity.
-When applied to biological samples, such as cells and tissues, this technique offers unique capabilities in analyzing their associated biomechanics non-destructively and at micron-scale spatial resolution in 3D, as opposite to conventional elastography methods, such as AFM.
-As such, Brillouin spectroscopy holds great potential to be employed as an essential tool in the biomedical domain, where the biomechanical changes are responsible for the onset
+When applied to biological samples, such as cells and tissues, this technique offers unique capabilities in analyzing their associated biomechanics non-destructively and at micron-scale spatial resolution in 3D.
+As such, Brillouin spectroscopy holds great potential to be employed as an essential tool in the biomedical domain, where the biomechanical changes are responsible for the onset and progression of several diseases.

 How it all